peritus/bumpversion/README.rst

 Version-bump your software with a single command!

-bumpversion updates all version strings in your source tree by the correct increment, commits that change to git and tags it.
+bumpversion updates all version strings in your source tree by the correct increment, commits that change to git or Mercurial and tags it.

 .. image:: https://travis-ci.org/peritus/bumpversion.png?branch=master
   :target: https://travis-ci.org/peritus/bumpversion